Welcome to the Golden Belt Vocal Festival!

 To sing in the festival, you must be able to match pitches.
 You don’t have to be able to read music.
 We post recordings online for you to learn at home.
 If you can sing along in tune with the recordings, you can sing in the festival.

 - To glorify our Lord and Savior Jesus Christ,

 - To encourage fellowship among home educators and their families in Kansas, and

 - To be a good example of home education to the public.

 The Golden Belt Festival was originally held in Syracuse, Kansas, in 1992, then moved to Great Bend for several years.
-It has been held in Salina since 1999.
+It has been held annually in Salina since 1999.
 Click here for more history.